chaseyvw/chaseyvw/README.md

 - 🧠 I have professional experience with HTML, CSS, JavaScript, Python, and C#
 - 📫 You can reach me at my email chaseyvw@gmail.com

-Current running websites and microsites that I have been a part creating and/or editing.
+Current running websites and microsites that I have been a part of creating and/or editing.
 - https://www.fluke.com/en-us
 - https://chaseyvw.github.io/Portfolio-Website/
 - www.leapforwardweb.com/